 - A complete list of Business Intelligence (BI) Tools is available here.

 TrustMaps are two-dimensional charts that compare products based on satisfaction ratings and research frequency by prospective buyers.
 Products must have 50 or more ratings to appear on this TrustMap.

 What is Business Intelligence (BI)?

-Business Intelligence products (BI) make up a large heterogeneous category of software.
+Business Intelligence software (BI) makes up a large heterogeneous category of software.
 Not all tools in the category can be meaningfully compared to each other.
-There are several sub-categories of tools of which the most substantive are Full-Stack Business Intelligence Tools and Data Visualization Tools.
+There are several types of BI tools of which the most substantive are Full-Stack Business Intelligence Tools and Data Visualization Tools.